 Aetna vs United Healthcare – Other Considerations

-To be fair, hospital staff members and executives greatly love working with Aetna over United Healthcare.
+To be fair, hospital staff members like CRNA‘s and executives greatly love working with Aetna over United Healthcare.
 United Healthcare consistently had the lowest payer and provider satisfaction scores, according to the 225 hospital and healthcare executives who participate in the annual “National Payor Survey” (2010 edition).